Tasted in Chablis with Matthieu Mangenot, 12 January 2017.

 5 hectares from Chichée, the exposure resembles Vaudesir.
 ‘A pivot wine between the 1er and grand crus here.’
 Just a little more oak here – 15%.

 1.5 hectares from the end of the valley, almost always harvested 1 week after Les Clos.
-25% oak used here both for fermentation and aging – Vaudesir and Moutonne the same, though Les Clos is up to 35% – but again, no new oak, even if the average is a little younger.
-This will be bottled in the next days.
+25% oak used here both for fermentation and aging – Vaudesir and Moutonne the same, though Les Clos is up to 35% – but again, no new oak, even if the average barrel-age is a little younger.

 2.6 hectares of 45 year-old vines.
 Always harvested at the same time as the Moutonne.

 Ooohh… Here is a really attractive, deep, vibrant nose with a suggestion of agrume fruit.
 Wide, fresh, fine but not overwhelming volume.
 Really a super citrus flavour with a modest cushioning texture.
 The finish is a burst a saline citrus aspects that go long and wide into the finish.
 This is already incredibly attractive.
 Bravo!
 I could happily drink this straight away – direct from the tank!

 2.3 hectares that sits 95% in Vaudésir and 5% in Preuses.

 A little less aromatic volume, but no less attractive – more citrus and a vibrant depth of aroma.
 More gas.
 Fine volume, really more mouth-watering, again with a modest cushioning in the texture.
 Wide, a little more incisive flavour and the first wine with an obvious burst of floral notes in the finish too.
 This will be excellent, perhaps less exuberant than the Vaudesirs but equal if different.
 Bravo!